-- Candidates should choose a topic for their presentation
+- Candidates should choose a topic for

-about issues arising from the topic.
+into a discussion about issues arising from the topic.

 - Teachers should advise candidates with